 Why do we have photos of him in uniform, 1915, 1916 if his Medal Roll entry shows his service from March 3, 1917?
-Does that only show his service once he got to a theatre of war?
+Were the photos taken on his first enlistment?
+Does the medal card only show his service once he got to a theatre of war?

 The parts of the story told below in italics were written by his younger son in 1991.